GLOBAL MARKETS-Stocks climb, shaking off U.S. jobs data, thanks to China trade relief

 The early rise in Italy's yields to over 2% reflected worries caused by a German court ruling this week targeting the European Central Bank's bond purchase programme.

-The rise in U.S. yields gave a lift to the U.S. dollar versus most currencies.
-The dollar index =USD rose 0.19%, with the euro EUR= down 0.26% to $1.0766.
+The U.S. dollar fell from two-week highs as investors booked profits on the currency's gains this week before Friday's U.S. nonfarm payrolls report for April, which could show massive job losses amid a COVID-19 pandemic that has ravaged the global economy.
+The dollar index =USD fell 0.291%, with the euro EUR= up 0.28% to $1.0824.
 The euro was hurt by a gloomy economic outlook from the European Commission.

-In commodity markets, gold XAU= had eased on expectations that supplies will grow as bullion refineries resume operations but turned higher to add 0.6% to $1,694.91 an ounce during early U.S trading.
+In commodity markets, gold XAU= had eased on expectations that supplies will grow as bullion refineries resume operations but turned higher.
+U.S. gold futures GCcv1 settled 2.2% higher at $1,725.80.
 GOL/

-Oil prices swung from down 1% to up more than 6% after a six-session streak of gains which has seen Brent almost double from a 21-year low hit in April.
+Oil prices fell after being up more than 6% during Thursday trading as global demand worries offset bullish news that Saudi Arabia increased its official crude selling price and a surprise rise in Chinese exports last month.
 O/R

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4